pymeasure/pymeasure/docs/dev/adding_instruments.rst

         values=[-1, 1],
         dynamic = True,
     )
-    def set_bipolar_mode(self, enable = True):
+    def set_bipolar_mode(self, enabled = True):
-        # Procedure to safely switch to
-        # bipolar/unipolar mode

-        # switch off supply
-        #
+        """Safely switch between bipolar/unipolar mode."""

-        # some code here to implement switch off sequence...
+        # some code to switch off the output first
-        #

-        # enable bipolar mode
+        # ...

-        if enable:
+        if enabled:
             self.mode = "BIPOLAR"

-            # set valid range
+            # set valid range of "voltage" property
             self.voltage_values = [-1, 1]
         else:
             self.mode = "UNIPOLAR"

-            # set valid range
+            # note the "propertyname_parametername" form of the attribute
             self.voltage_values = [0, 1]

-Now our voltage property has a dynamic validity range either [-1, 1] or [0, 1].
+Now our voltage property has a dynamic validity range, either [-1, 1] or [0, 1].

-It is worth to pay attention on how this is achieved and limitations imposed.
-The user needs to define an instance attribute whose name is `<property name>_<property_parameter>` and assign to it the desired value.
-User should pay attention to define inadvertently class attribute or instance attribute names matching the pattern `<property name>_<property_parameter>` since they could, unintentinally, modify the property behaviour.

-In the example above, the property name was :code:`voltage` and the parameter name was :code:`values`, the same mechanism works for all the parameters in properties, except :code:`dynamic` and :code:`docs`.
+In this example, the property name was :code:`voltage` and the parameter to adjust was :code:`values`, so we used :code:`self.voltage_values` to set our desired values.

-See also :class:`Instrument <pymeasure.instruments.instrument.Instrument>`

 Family of instruments with similar features
 *******************************************

-A common case is to have a family of similar instruments with some parameter range different for each family member, in this case  you would update the specific class parameter range without rewriting the entire property.
+A common case is to have a family of similar instruments with some parameter range different for each family member.

-A code example follows:
+In this case you would update the specific class parameter range without rewriting the entire property:

 .. testcode::

     class FictionalInstrumentFamily(Instrument):
-        frequency = Instrument.setting("FREQ %g",
+        frequency = Instrument.setting(
+            "FREQ %g",
-                                       """ Command doc tests goes here
+            """ Command docstring""",
-                                       """,
             validator=strict_range,
             values=[0, 1e9],
-                                       # list of other possible parameters
+            # ... other possible parameters follow
         )
         #
-        # complete class impementation here
+        # ... complete class implementation here
         #

     class FictionalInstrument_1GHz(FictionalInstrumentFamily):
         pass

     class FictionalInstrument_3GHz(FictionalInstrumentFamily):
         frequency_values = [0, 3e9]

     class FictionalInstrument_9GHz(FictionalInstrumentFamily):
-        frequency_values = [0, 6e9]
+        frequency_values = [0, 9e9]

-Notice, how easily you can define the different family members from a common class and the fact that the attribute is now defined at class level and not at instance level.
+Notice how easily you can derive the different family members from a common class, and the fact that the attribute is now defined at class level and not at instance level.

 Compatibility of instruments with similar features
 **************************************************

-Another use case involves maitaining compatibility between instruments with commands having different syntax.
+Another use case involves maintaining compatibility between instruments with commands having different syntax.

 .. code-block:: python

     class MultimeterA(Instrument):
         voltage = Instrument.measurement(get_command="VOLT?",...)

-        #
-        # full class definition code here
+        # ...full class definition code here

     class MultimeterB(MultimeterA):
-        # Same as brand A multimeter, but the command to read voltage slightly different
+        # Same as brand A multimeter, but the command to read voltage
+        # is slightly different
         voltage_get_command = "VOLTAGE?"

-In the above example, *MultimeterA* and *MultimeterB* use a different command to read the voltage, but they are identical for the rest, so *MultimeterB* can be defined subclassing *MultimeterA* and just amending the difference.
+In the above example, :code:`MultimeterA` and :code:`MultimeterB` use a different command to read the voltage, but the rest of the behaviour is identical.
+:code:`MultimeterB` can be defined subclassing :code:`MultimeterA` and just implementing the difference.